 I will work alongside you looking at your challenges, source of distress, future personal goals and relationships.
 Our therapeutic relationship is key in helping to unblock areas in your life that may feel stuck or painful.
 By gaining a deeper self-awareness, therapy can guide you to consider new ways of thinking and feeling about a situation and can be quite life-changing.

 Depending on the issues you bring, I might suggest incorporating Mindfulness.
 Simply put, Mindfulness involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them—without believing, for instance, that there's a “right” or “wrong” way to think or feel in a given moment.
 Sometimes I might suggest using other creative means to help you tap in to your feelings, but ultimately you choose.
 You may just wish to talk and that is fine too.

-I work with both short and long-term clients, offering face to face, telephone and skype sessions as most appropriate to your needs.
+I work with both short and long-term clients, offering face to face and/or video call sessions as most appropriate to your needs.